eddyod/MouseBrainAtlas_dev/README.md

-This toolkit is written in Python 2.7.2 and have been tested on a machine with Intel Xeon W5580 3.20GHz 16-core CPU, 128GB RAM and a Nvidia Titan X GPU, running Linux Ubuntu 16.04.
+This toolkit is written in Python 2.7.2 and has been tested on a machine with Intel Xeon W5580 3.20GHz 16-core CPU, 128GB RAM and a Nvidia Titan X GPU, running Linux Ubuntu 16.04.

 ## Installation